MIT-GTL-Open-Source-Public/teamwork-abm/README.md

 ### Approach

-Once the data folder and meeting id is provided, the code will scan the dia
+Once the data folder and meeting id is provided, the code performs the following steps to construct the timeline:

+1. scan the folder and load the ontology.
+2. list files to identify the meeting participants (also known as agents in this documentation).
+3. chunk time into segments from the start time of end time of the whole meeting
+4. For each segment, identify the dominant dialog act of the participant, and fill database with this data
+5. Generate the timeline from this database in various formats